What you can do is only as good as what you can know.

-If you’d like to make a conventional Wardley Map, start by adding relationships (dependencies or “needs” between components) to your MVWM, as shown here.
+If you’d like to make a conventional Wardley Map, take your MVWM and start to define relationships (dependencies or “needs” between components), as shown here.

 Fitness is all about readiness and training — recognizing that transformation is not an overnight event… but instead the progressive accumulation of small changes to habits.